 B.A., Biology.
 Brown University.
-Providence RI, USA.
+Providence RI, USA.Research Interests:

 Starting as an undergrad at Brown University, I worked with Casey Dunn on the evolution of a group of free-swimming colonial hydrozoans called siphonophores.
 This work sparked my interest in the evolution of diverse forms and the interaction between genetic and cellular mechanisms that contributes to these forms.
 In addition to studying jellyfish evolution and development in the Dunn lab, I developed phylogenetic software, called SOWHAT, which statistically tests evolutionary hypotheses.
 In 2015 I joined the Extavour lab as a graduate student in the OEB graduate training program.
-I am supported by an NSF Graduate Reserach Training Fellowship.
+I was supported by an NSF Graduate Research Training Fellowship.

 I am currently a Post Doc at the Dunn Lab at Yale University supported by an NSF Post Doc Fellowship.Other Publications:

 Church, S.H., de Medeiros, B.A.S., Donoughe, S.D., Marquez Reyes, N.L. and Extavour, C.G, 2021.
 Repeated loss of variation in insect ovary morphology highlights the role of developmental constraint in life-history evolution.
 Proceedings of the Royal Society – Part B.

 Church, SH, and Extavour, CG, 2020.
 Null hypotheses for developmental evolution, Development,147(8).

 Church, SH*, Donoughe, S*, De Medeiros, BA and Extavour, CG, 2019.
 Insect egg size and shape evolve with ecology but not developmental rate.
 Nature, 571(7763).
 58. BioRxiv doi: 10.1101/471946